ndesgranges/simple-plant/README.md

 4. Where asked for a URL, paste the link of this repository: https://github.com/ndesgranges/simple-plant
 5. Where asked for a type, select `integration`
-4. Click the download button. ⬇️
+6. Click the download button. ⬇️
+7. Install the [simple-plant-card](https://github.com/ndesgranges/simple-plant-card) card for your dashboard ! (optionnal)

 ## Entities